Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 But with so many merchants on the site, and the high cost involved, it’s not the best platform for new sellers.

-Wish also charges a commission fee, or “revenue share” on sales of up to 15% on the total order.
-Find out what you’ll pay for your store in the “General Information” section of your account settings menu.
+Wish charges a commission fee, or “revenue share” from 5% to 22%, depending on what and where you sell.
+Find out what you’ll pay for your items in the “General Information” section of your account settings menu.

 If you’d like to start selling on Wish, sign up for an account by completing the following steps.

 - Head to the Wish homepage.
 Once you get there, click the menu tab at the bottom left of the screen.
 Click the Sell on Wish link followed by Sign up for free.